Astros vs. Angels Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has seven doubles, a triple, seven home runs, 30 walks and 32 RBI (54 total hits).
-He's also stolen one base.
+- Alex Bregman has seven doubles, a triple, eight home runs, 34 walks and 36 RBI (55 total hits).
+He has swiped one base.

-- Bregman has picked up a hit in nine straight games.
-In his last 10 games he is hitting .368 with two doubles, a home run, three walks and nine RBI.
+- Bregman heads into this matchup looking to extend his 10-game hit streak.
+In his last 10 outings he is batting .417 with two doubles, two home runs, six walks and 13 RBI.

 Bregman Recent Games